maxbucknell/magento-amdjs/README.md

 Then, when the page loads, the modules will be collected, and compiled into one file along with the dependencies.
 This file will be loaded in the `before_body_end` block.

 This system uses require.js as its loader of choice, but no asynchronous http requests will be made.
 This module compiles all modules and puts them into one file that loads at the end of the body.
-Like a best practice.
+A little bit like a best practice.

 ## Config Options

 Configuration is done in the backend.
 It can be found in the developer section of the configuration.
-The options presented are thus:
+The following options are presented:

 + ### Module source files location